twolfson/twolfson.com/articles/startup-time-investing.md

 I'm a startup engineer; 3x first engineer, former Uber engineer, and have worked at many more startups.

 In this article, I cover how I orient around operational processes, when to invest time in them, and when to not.

+This article will not cover company-wide prioritization (e.g. should we build feature X or feature Y?), that's usually not owned by engineering (short version: metrics + what are people asking for + impact on churn and conversions).

 # Modes of transportation
 An operational task is a task that emerges from running a business (e.g. generating reports, onboarding customers, setting up a server, [making donuts][]).